Last updated: September 22, 2021

 With Outfunnel’s web tracking, sales knows who your warmest leads are and can prioritize to contact them first.

-Outfunnel’s web visitor tracking also plays well with the native lead scoring feature—web visits are taken into account for calculating lead scores.
+Outfunnel’s web visitor tracking also plays well with the native lead scoring feature—web visits and marketing engagements are taken into account for calculating lead scores.
 This helps with using the website visitor data at scale.

 2. You want to send more personalized content to your leads and target them more specifically

 Armed with insights about which pages your leads have shown interest in, sales has more context on what collateral to send them or which topics to discuss on their calls.
 And your marketing team will love knowing what collateral your leads engage the most with.

-Further, you can use data from Outfunnel’s web tracking to segment your leads into different groups based on what pages they’ve visited on your website.
+Further, you can use data from Outfunnel’s web visitor tracking software to segment your leads into different groups based on what pages they’ve visited on your website.

 Simply set up a personalized email drip sequence and nurture them with relevant content down the funnel.